-Professionals today often spend between 25-60% of their time writing, and most of these individuals have no formal writing training.
+Professionals today often spend between 25 and 60 percent of their time writing, and most of these individuals have no formal writing training.
 That means that a significant part of their job is harder than it needs to be.

 E-mail is a case in point.
 In today's work place, information technology has allowed communication to be at everyone's fingertips through e-mail and the internet.
 This has produced mixed results.
 On the positive side, immediate e-mail communications often make work easier, in some ways less expensive, and more productive.
 On the negative side, more and more people write on behalf of the company and do so without the writing skills and knowledge about company protocols, or what is appropriate or professional to include in a communication.
 This can result is potentially serious and costly problems or embarrassments with customers.